NathanDuran/Switchboard-Corpus/README.md

 Utilities for processing the [Switchboard Dialogue Act Corpus](https://web.stanford.edu/~jurafsky/ws97/) for the purpose of dialogue act (DA) classification.
 The data is split into the original [training](https://web.stanford.edu/~jurafsky/ws97/ws97-train-convs.list) and [test](https://web.stanford.edu/~jurafsky/ws97/ws97-test-convs.list) sets suggested by the authors.
-The remaining dialogues have been used as an evaluation set and there is a further 300 dialogues from the training set for development purposes.
+The remaining dialogues have been used as an validation set and there is a further 300 dialogues from the training set for development purposes.

 ## Scripts
 The swda_to_text.py script processes all dialogues into a plain text format.
 Individual dialogues are saved into directories corresponding